What Are Backlinks (and How You Build Them)

 Once you have that clear, you must understand your overall SEO strategy.
 In other words, what do you want your site to rank for?
 What is your area of expertise?
 What topics do you blog about?

-Once you know what you want your site to be known for, you need to do some keyword research to understand what keywords you need to rank your site for.
+Once you know what you want your site to be known for, you need to do some keyword research to understand what keywords you need to rank your website for.

 You can easily do that with a keyword research tool.